Algerian Ivy; aka:

 (about 1155 BCE)In some parts of the country Algerian Ivy has proven to be invasive, but on Puget Sound it is restrained.
 It thrives in warm climates, being native of scorching Algeria, Tunisia, Portugal, the Azores, & the Canary Islands.

 It is not cold hardy, suffering damage at 10 to 20 degrees F., which for our region is on the cusp of its acceptable range.
-It needs spring trimming to rid it of leaves that weathered the winter poorly, but we have so very few winter days into the 20s, there's really not any damage.
-The cold actually seems to do it good from the point of view of not wanting it to spread invasively or choke out nearby plants the way regular English ivy can.
+It can sometimes require spring trimming to rid it of leaves that weathered the winter poorly, but we have so very few winter days into the 20s, there's really not any damage.
+The cold actually seems to do it good from the point of view of not wanting it to spread invasively or choke out nearby plants the way regular English ivy does.

 Its evergreen leaves are unusually large, six to eight inches on average.
 For this reason it has sometimes been called Big Leaf Ivy or even Elephant Leaf Ivy, though its name seems largely by now to have nearly standardized as Algerian Ivy.

 Broadly speaking it is not picky as to sun conditions, doing well in full sun or full shade.
-In our region it does well in bright shade, though it might prefer full sun merely to maximize warmth.
-Rainfall provides sufficient water, since it would prefer a slightly drier soil than is the natural average around here.
+When in shade, rainfall provides sufficient water, since it would prefer a slightly drier soil than is the natural average around here.
+It's not as thoroughly drought-hardy as English ivy however, & in full sun might need occasional watering.

 It grows well as a groundcover, but is also a vigorous climbing vine.
-After only once being laid into the trellis, ours has continued to climb & spread upward in search of brighter sun, clinging with its own aerial roots.
+After only once being laid into the trellis, clinging with its own aerial roots.
+It's a slow grower at first but after a few years becomes more vigorous, though in our climate never as aggressive as English ivy.See also:

 copyright © by Paghat the Ratgirl